mangano-ito/git-branch-wise-session/README.md

 ![Manual Save and Restore for Current Branch](./assets/save-and-restore.gif)

-You can manually save opened Tabs for current Git Branch, so that you can restore tabs when you switched back later.
+You can manually save opened Tabs for current Git Branch, so that you can restore tabs when you switch back later.

 ### Restore Sessions Automatically on Git Branch Switches